vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 $z = \frac{0.572 - 0.6}{\sqrt{\frac{0.6 \cdot (1-0.6)}{1000}}} = -1.8074$

 We see that our expected sample mean is nearly 1.8 standard errors away from the true mean (assuming the null hypothesis is true).
-From the table of $z$-scores this corresponds to p-value of 0.03515.
+From the table of $z$-scores this corresponds to $p$-value of 0.03515.
 It is less than our significance level of 0.05 so we reject the null hypothesis.
 It looks like less than 60% of the working population tends to take vacation in summer.

 We used $z$-score in our example which is based on [normal distribution]({{ site.baseurl }}{% link _posts/2019-07-28-normal-ditribution.md %}).
-As an alternative in hypothesis testing $t$-score could be used instead which is based on $t$-distribution.
+As an alternative in hypothesis testing $t$-score could be used instead which is based on $t$-distribution with $(n-1)$ [degrees of freedom]({{ site.baseurl }}{% link _posts/2021-03-19-degrees-of-freedom.md %}).
 Compared to the normal distribution it has thicker tails so under the same significance level it allows test statistic to stray further from the true mean.
 Therefore $t$-score is generally used when the variance of the population is unknown and if the sample size is small (smaller than 30).
 According to the Central limit theorem, if we draw more samples, the distribution of the sample mean starts to resemble normal distribution, so for the larger samples we may use the sample's standard deviation and consider it to be equal that of the population, and use $z$-score accordingly without sacrificing accuracy in scope of hypothesis testing.

 ## Type I and type II errors